mickey9801/BlinkControl/README.md

 ## Example

-Control 1 LED connected to digital pin, 4 LED connected to 74HC595 shift register and a buzzer "blink" with different timing.
-When the button connect to PIN 12 pressed, pause the buzzer, turn off LED in PIN 0 of 74HC595 and change the blink timing of LED in PIN 2 of 74HC595.
+Control 1 LED connected to digital pin, 4 LED connected to 74HC595 shift register and a buzzer "blink" with different pattern.
+When the button connect to PIN 12 pressed, the buzzer will be paused, LED in PIN 0 of 74HC595 will be turned off and blink pattern of LED in PIN 2 of 74HC595 will be changed into breathe pattern.

 We use evert-arias' [EasyButton](https://github.com/evert-arias/EasyButton) to handle button actions.